pzemtsov/pzemtsov.github.io/_posts/2015-12-22-implementing-peano-arithmetic.md

 Operation strength reduction
 ----------------------------

-When a variable is incremented, its square changes in controllable way.
+When a variable is incremented, its square changes in predictable way.
 Since

  <div class="formula">
   (a&nbsp;+&nbsp;1)<sup>2</sup>&nbsp;=&nbsp;a<sup>2</sup>&nbsp;+&nbsp;2a&nbsp;+1